 At Acme Concrete Raising & Repair we only use polyurethane foam injection.
-This specialized process has been used to lift sunken concrete for over 20 years.
-Previously, the use of polyurethane foam injection was mostly limited to Department of Transportation projects involving roads and bridges due to US Patent protection that was in effect until 2003.
-Since then, the use of polyurethane has been gaining popularity for repairing settled concrete in both residential and commercial applications.
-It is now the modern method.
+This specialized process has been used to lift sunken concrete since the early 1980’s.
+Originally, the use of polyurethane foam injection was mostly limited to Department of Transportation projects involving roadways and bridge approaches.
+Unfortunately, US Patent protection stunted its growth into the residential marketplace until the early 2000’s.
+Since then, great success in commercial and residential applications have allowed polyurethane concrete lifting to become the superior method over mudjacking.

 Although repair results between polyurethane injections and old “mudjacking” methods may appear similar, there are significant differences.
-These differences include: repair procedures, concrete raising materials, equipment, and most importantly, short & long-term reliability of completed work.
+These differences include repair procedures, concrete raising materials, equipment, and most importantly, long-term reliability of completed work.

-Acme Concrete Raising & Repair lifts concrete with advanced technology enabling us to perform high-quality, quick, clean repairs that are more cost effective for the long term.
+Acme Concrete Raising & Repair utilizes this advanced technology which enables us to perform high-quality, quick, clean repairs that are more cost effective for the long term.

 ACME Concrete Raising Procedure